Best day trips from Florence (without a car)

 San Gimignano

 San Gimignano is a medieval village famous for its ancient towers, built in the 1200s by local families to show off their wealth and power.
 Once there were 72 towers, today 13 remain.
-Most of these are private property, and therefore cannot be visited, but you can climb the top of the Torre Grossa, in the Palazzo Comunale, and the Torre Salvucci Maggiore, the tallest of the twin towers of San Gimignano.
+Most of these are private property, and therefore cannot be visited, but you can climb the top of the Torre Grossa, in the Palazzo Comunale, and the Torre Salvucci Maggiore, the tallest one of the twin towers of San Gimignano.
+The village is also home to one of the best and most famous gelato makers in the world, winner of countless awards, Gelateria Dondoli.
+Be prepared to queue a lot to eat a gelato here!

 San Gimignano is located in the province of Siena, about halfway between Florence and Siena.
 By car from Florence it takes about an hour, driving along scenic roads of the Tuscan countryside.
 There is no train station in San Gimignano, so it cannot be reached by railway.
 There are local buses, but they are infrequent and I don’t recommend them.
+San Gimignano is very small, it can be visited entirely on foot and half a day can be sufficient.
+Being close to Siena, the two cities can be visited together, during the same day trip.

 As for organized tours, take a look at these: